 RED * energetic, attention-grabbing, exciting and aggressive

 ORANGE * fun, playful, childlike, happy, energetic, modern

 BLUE * reliable, secure, trustworthy

 BEIGE * durable, classic, neutral

 LAVENDER * nostaligic, delicate

 BLACK * classic, elegant, serious, bold, powerful

 Good advice to keep in mind when consideration your next range of promotional products.

 Pet Products – Don’t forget your Best Friend!Our range of pet products will ensure that your best friend is never forgotten.
 The pet products range include dog leads, pet food and water bowls that can all be branded with your company or pet product logo.
-Photos courtesy of Billy the Border Collie, Suki and Biscuit.
+Photos courtesy of Suki, Billy the Border Collie and little Biscuit.

 Unique Promotional Bagsfrom Bongo are the best advertising tool to deliver your product branding message.
 Our huge range of non woven, cotton and polyester bags can be printed wih full colour printing all over.
 The bags are available in a large of sizes and specifications to suit your needs.
 Promoting your brand and logo on any kind of bag bag is an excellent way to keep your brand or product visible with the public.
 Conventional types of advertising i.e. television & radio ads normally run for short periods of time.
 With branded promotional bags – your product become a billboard advisement that can be used and exposed constantly.